pdf2htmlEX/buildAndPackagingTools/docs/NewPopplerRelease.md

     ./dobuildPoppler
     ./doinstallPoppler

+    equivs-build libpoppler-dev
+    sudo apt install ./libpoppler-dev_1.0_all.deb

     cd pdf2html
     ./build_dist.py

-This will ask you to fill in the changeslog file using an editor of your choice.
+The `build_dist.py` script will ask you to fill in the changeslog file using an editor of your choice.
 It will then go on and build the Debian package.

 You can use the `getDeb0 <<debian package file name>>` command to pull the debian package archive back to your working machine putting it in the